Rural Health Disparities Lab

 In the Rural Health Disparities (RHD) Lab, we conduct high-impact research on rural-urban and within rural health disparities in the US that have implications for policy, practice, and implementation.
 A key focus of the lab is on how place helps shape health outcomes.
 This includes accounting for differences in policy contexts, environmental exposures, built environments, economic contexts, and measures of rurality in explaining health disparities across place.
 To do this, we use spatial and multi-level modeling techniques of primary and secondary data.
 Current research activities in the RHD Lab are in the following interrelated topical areas:

-- Rural Population Health
+- Rural Health in a Changing Climate

 In addition, the RHD Lab also creates space for graduate and undergraduate students interested in rural health disparities to develop their skills, network with scholars, and explore academic and non-academic careers related to rural health equity.